okio-ai/nendo/docs/plugins.md

 === "Embedding Plufgin"

-    Embedding plugins are used to compute high-dimensional vector embeddings from `NendoTrack` and `NendoCollection` objects.
+    Embedding plugins are used to compute vector embeddings from `NendoTrack` and `NendoCollection` objects.
 They may use the track's waveform, a text representation of it's metadata, or both.

 === "Utility Plugin"